codenart/codenart.github.io/_posts/2-css/2017-08-24-css-15-transition-effects.md

 The transition property can also have 2 more values which are `timing-function` and `delay`.
-For example, we can enhance the transition of the spring field above with `linear` timing and 0.5 second delay after the season changed.
+For example, we can enhance the transition of the spring field above with `linear` timing and 0.5 second delay.

 `transition: all 1s linear 0.5s;`